nasa/openmct/API.md

 ## Composition Providers

-The _composition_ of a domain object is the list of objects it contains, a shown (for example) in the tree for browsing.
+The _composition_ of a domain object is the list of objects it contains, as shown (for example) in the tree for browsing.
 Open MCT provides a [default solution](#default-composition-provider) for composition, but there may be cases where you want to provide the composition of a certain object